Member-supported, grassroots media.

 ES: With the Letcher Governance Project we're working to oppose the federal prison that I mentioned earlier.
 It's hard, because, people need jobs here, badly.
 And even though the proposed prison wouldn't bring the number of jobs promised, a lot of people would still rather have a few than none.
 But we cannot build the future of our community on the backs of other people's suffering.
 If you're Black in the United States, you're five times more likely to be locked up than if you're white.
 We're talking about a system that's working as it was designed to.
 The criminal justice system isn't failing – it's thriving on white supremacy and it's our responsibility to do everything in our power to dismantle that system.
 To me, it's a shame that this proposed prison is what our higher-up elected officials put forward as an economic development strategy, when our local planning commission went to them for support.
 The federal government allocated $444 million in their budget for the prison, which would be built here in Letcher County.
 We did a hashtag campaign asking folks in the area if it were up to them, what they would spend $444 million for.
 The answers were varied and creative, and got to the root of issues folks know exist in the community.
 Like a holistic state-of-the-art drug rehabilitation center.
 That was one of the ideas that kept coming up, but there were many.

-There’s also a network of folks who’ve connected over the past year to do more work around anti-fascism and anti-racism in Appalachia.
-It’s called the Holler Network and one of the projects going on right now is a pop-ed style workshop tour people in the network have designed for different college campuses talking about white supremacy and white nationalism overall; and then, more particularly, about what that looks like in Central Appalachia and what groups are doing to oppose it.
-It’s everything from being aware of what white supremacist groups are actively trying to recruit in the region to gathering and sharing individual and collective stories of resistance from the places we live to making plans of action to both support our communities and push against these forces.
+There's also a network of folks who've connected over the past year to do more work around anti-fascism and anti-racism in Appalachia.
+[One of] the projects going on right now is a pop-ed style workshop tour people in the network have designed for different college campuses talking about white supremacy and white nationalism overall; and then, more particularly, about what that looks like in Central Appalachia and what groups are doing to oppose it.
+It's everything from being aware of what white supremacist groups are actively trying to recruit in the region to gathering and sharing individual and collective stories of resistance from the places we live to making plans of action to both support our communities and push against these forces.
 Everyone in the room has important knowledge and experience that help us all get a better understanding of our history, present, and where we want to go.

 RG: What do you think it's going to take long-term to eliminate white supremacy?